josdejong/mathjs/docs/configuration.md

   Default value is `64`.

 - `parenthesis`.
 The way parentheses in the input are treated.
-You can choose between `'automatic'` and `'manual'`.
+You can choose between `'automatic'` and `'keep'`.
 When set to `'automatic'` mathjs tries to use as few parentheses as possible, leaving unnecessary parentheses out.
   ( parentheses aren't represented in the node tree in this mode ).
-  When set to `'manual'` mathjs uses the same parentheses that are present in the input.
+  When set to `'keep'` mathjs uses the same parentheses that are present in the input.
 This is achieved by representing parentheses in the node tree via a `ParenthesisNode`.
 You might want to use the latter when displaying user input that should look almost exactly like the user typed it in.